ChenZhu-Xie/xczphysics_SilverBullet/CONFIG/Picker/File_Link.md

     local sel = editor.filterBox("🔍 Select", items, "Choose a File Link...", "a File Link to GoTo") if not sel then return end

-    if not navigateToFileLink(sel.page, sel.pos) then
+    if not navigateTo(sel.page, sel.pos) then
       editor.flashNotification("Failed to navigate to selected File Link.") end end